 A Room of Her Own Foundation

-This 2020, A Room of Her Own is celebrating its twentieth anniversary of advocacy of women's voices worldwide.
-I have been privileged to not only be the recipient of the Blackbird Fellowship but to serve as advisor and multicultural editor for its digital bimonthly Waves publications.
+In 2020, A Room of Her Own celebrated its twentieth anniversary of advocacy of women's voices worldwide.
 Find open-access submissions for women to share their stories and creative work at AROHO.